adnan-moghal/weather-app-main/src/README.txt

 Follow the steps listed to set up and run the weather app.

-## 1.Download the app

-After downloading the pre-built weather app from the provided zip file, extract the contents of the downloaded file, to your desired location on your computer.

-## 2.Install node.js
+## 1.Install node.js

 Check if Node.js is already installed by running:
 `node -v`

-If Node.js is installed, you will ne able to view a version number.
+If Node.js is installed, you will be able to view a version number.
 If not, you will need to install it.
 You can download the installer from the official Node.js website: https://nodejs.org/en.

-## 3.Install additional dependencies

-Navigate into the weather-app directory, if not already.You can do this by:

-`cd weather-app`

-Install the required dependency, Axios for making HTTP requests and to fetch weather data from an API.
-You can do this by running:

-`npm install axios`
+## 2. Create a directory to store the react files

+In your terminal, navigate to a directory to store all the app's files and run: npx create-react-app .

+## 3  Installing axios and making sure everything is up to date

+In the directory, run "npm install axios".
+This is for making API calls In the same directory, run "npm i" to make sure everthing is up to date

-## 3.To run app
+## 4.To run app

 After installing the dependencies, you can run the app locally.
 To do this in the project directory, you can run: